A local Torelli theorem for log symplectic manifolds: Introduction

 \subsection{Summary of the results}

 In more detail, let $(\X,\omega)$ be a log symplectic manifold with normal crossings polar divisor $\bdX$.
-As we explain in \autoref{prop:stable-form}, the local model for such a structure is quite simple.
-If $p \in \X$ is a point where exactly $k$ irreducible components of the degeneracy divisor meet, then up to stabilization (i.e., taking products with symplectic balls), the log symplectic form can be written in suitable coordinates $y_1,\ldots,y_k,z_1,\ldots,z_k$ as
+We review and develop the basic structure theory of such manifolds in \autoref{sec:log-symp}, and in particular we establish the following local normal form in \autoref{prop:stable-form}: if $p \in \X$ is a point where exactly $k$ irreducible components of the degeneracy divisor meet, then up to stabilization (i.e., taking products with symplectic balls), the log symplectic form can be written in suitable coordinates $y_1,\ldots,y_k,z_1,\ldots,z_k$ as

-Here $(B_{ij})_{ij} \in \CC^{k\times k}$ is a skew-symmetric matrix of constants, called the \defn{biresidues} of $\omega$.
+Here $(B_{ij})_{ij} \in \CC^{k\times k}$ is an arbitrary skew-symmetric matrix of constants, called the \defn{biresidues} of $\omega$.
 Up to an overall factor of $(2\pi \mathrm{i})^2$, these numbers are simply the periods of the symplectic form along small two-tori encircling components of the divisor.
 In particular, they depend only on the cohomology class $[\omega] \in \coH[2]{\Xo;\CC}$, and a choice of ordering of the irreducible components intersecting at $p$.
-(In the body of the paper we adopt a more natural system for tracking such orderings using orientations of simplices in the dual CW complex of $\bdX$.)
+(In the body of the paper, we adopt a more natural system for tracking such orderings using orientations of simplices in the dual CW complex of $\bdX$.)

+The deformations of $(\X,\omega)$ can equivalently be viewed as deformations of the Poisson bivector $\pi = \omega^{-1}$, or more generally, as deformations of $(\X,\pi)$ as a generalized complex manifold in the sense of Gualtieri~\cite{Gualtieri2011} and Hitchin~\cite{Hitchin2003}.
+(The two notions are equivalent when $h^1(\cO{\X}) = h^2(\cO{\X})=0$.)
+We denote by $\Def{\X}$ the corresponding space of formal deformations.
+This space is naturally a 2-stack, defined as the Maurer--Cartan functor for a suitable homotopy Gerstenhaber ($G_\infty$) algebra, and we treat it as such; see \autoref{sec:L-infinity} for the precise definition.
+For simplicity, we will consider only the underlying miniversal deformation space in this introduction.

+The space of deformations of the holomorphic symplectic manifold $(\Xo,\omega|_{\Xo})$ is canonically identified with a formal neighbourhood of the cohomology class of $\omega$ in the vector space $\coH[2]{\Xo;\CC}$.
+There is a natural restriction map $\Def{\X} \to \coH[2]{\Xo;\CC}$ induced by the corresponding restriction of polyvector fields, which has a canonical section corresponding to deformations of $(\X,\omega)$ for which the polar divisor deforms locally trivially.
+We will describe $\Def{\X}$ as a ``constructible fibration'' over $\coH[2]{\Xo;\CC}$---the formal completion of a union of varieties that are fibre bundles over their images in $\coH[2]{\Xo;\CC}$.
+The fibres parameterize deformations in which some strata of the normal crossings divisor are partially smoothed.